 This function expects 4 parameters; file-path, threshold, filters and filter_threshold.
 File-path here is where the Final_matrix and Processed_files are saved, from which /Processed_files/Single is used in this particular step as we are trying to make the Single datasets downstream analysis ready.
 Based on the parameters available the data is processed, cleaned for duplicated and is stored in the Cluster folder in the file-path/Processed_files location.

-In this step, all the Processed_files under Multiple, Surrounding and Otherunder Cluster are merged to a single dataframe and stored under “Seurat_input” folder.
+In this step, all the Processed_files under Cluster are merged to a single dataframe and stored under “Seurat_input” folder.

 Params: